Anurav-Garg/CalendarLender/readme.md

 # CalendarLender

 A calendar API made using Express.js and Typescript, with a PostgreSQL + Redis backend, for CrUX inductions round 3.
-This will probably never be updated after the inductions.
+This is not hosted anywhere, and will probably never be updated after the inductions.

 ## API Reference

+Prepend the backend URL before these routes, of course.

 ### /users